visionik/vContext/vAgenda-extension-agentic-patterns.md

 ### Example 2: Multi-Agent Collaboration with Routing

-A development task routed to specialized agents.
+A development task routed to specialized agents using TodoList.

 **JSON**:
 ```json